davidecannatanuig/openFaceR/README.md

 # easyopenface
 *Methods for using OpenFace in R*

 This project aims to build and evaluate functions for helping social scientists in using OpenFace.
+The functions make extensive use of the *tidyverse* package.

 [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) is a state-of-the art tool intended for facial landmark detection, head pose estimation,
 facial action unit recognition, and eye-gaze estimation.